 - Whether to make non-routine amendments to the data.

-Data processors, by contrast, are the people or organisations handling personal data on behalf of the controller.
+By contrast, data processors are the people or organisations collecting the information.
 They are responsible for:

 - Overseeing the logistics of data processing;